Research for Animals

 The Veterinarium Progressum is the department’s education center for its approximately 500 employees as well as external participants.

-In addition to the Department of Veterinary Medicine, there are eleven other academic departments and three central institutes at Freie Universität:
+In addition to the Department of Veterinary Medicine, there are eleven other academic departments and four central institutes at Freie Universität:

 Academic Departments